 As you know, the team here at Brush-Baby are always keen to promote good oral health in our kids.
-With this in mind, we thought we'd share this article from the BBC's Trust Me I'm a Doctor Dr Chris van Tulleken, tackling the topic of SLS-free toothpaste and why we might want to start using it.
+With this in mind, we thought we'd share this article from the BBC's Trust Me I'm a Doctor Dr Chris van Tulleken, tackling the topic of SLS-free childrens toothpaste and why we might want to start using it.

-What is SLS-free toothpaste?
+What is SLS-free kids toothpaste?

-Many toothpaste brands contain a chemical called Sodium Lauryl Sulfate (SLS), a powerful detergent commonly used in other cleaning products we find in homes – in shampoos, shower gels and soaps.
+Many baby toothpaste brands contain a chemical called Sodium Lauryl Sulfate (SLS), a powerful detergent commonly used in other cleaning products we find in homes – in shampoos, shower gels and soaps.

-Dr Chris van Tulleken concludes that studies have shown there is certainly evidence to show that SLS-free toothpaste reduces mouth pain and can speed up the healing of ulcers.
+Dr Chris van Tulleken concludes that studies have shown there is certainly evidence to show that SLS-free toddler toothpaste reduces mouth pain and can speed up the healing of ulcers.